-The student will submit a selection of a passage for their exegetical paper from an approved list of passages.
-The passage will be used for the exegesis paper as well as the discussion board forums, block diagram, and syntax analysis paper.
+The student will submit a selection of a passage for the exegetical paper assignment from an approved list of passages.
+The passage will be used for the exegesis paper assignment as well as the discussions, the block diagram assignment, and the syntax analysis assignment.
+(CLO: D)

-The student will submit a syntax analysis paper of selected Greek words from the passage selected for the exegetical paper.
+The student will submit a syntax analysis of 10 selected Greek words from the passage selected for the exegetical paper.
 The Greek text should be taken from the NA27/28, UBS4/5, or SBLGNT text.
 The analysis must parse and analyze significant terms from the passage using the categories given in Thornhill’s Greek for Everyone as well as the readings in Beale et al, Harris, and any other supplemental resources necessary.
+(CLOs: A, B)

 The student will write a 10–12 page research-based paper in current Turabian format that focuses on explaining the contextual meaning of the passage utilizing the tools, methods, and resources described in Thornhill’s Greek for Everyone as well as the readings in Merkle and Plummer’s Greek for Life.
-The paper must include at least 10 scholary sources in addition to interacting with the Greek text.
+The paper must include at least 8 scholarly sources in addition to interacting with the Greek text.
 (CLOs: A, B, D, E)

-Each quiz will cover the Reading & Study material for the assigned module(s)/week(s), including appropriate vocabulary sections from Metzger’s Lexical Aids.
-Each quiz/ will be closed-book/closed-notes, contain 25 multiple-choice and true/false questions, and have a 30 minute time limit.
+Each quiz will cover the Learn material for the assigned module, including appropriate vocabulary sections from Metzger’s Lexical Aids.
+Each quiz will be closed-book and closed-notes, contain 25 multiple-choice and true/false questions, and have a 60 minute time limit.
+(CLO: A)